-A MinION-based pipeline for fast and cost-effective DNA barcoding
+A MinION™‐based pipeline for fast and cost‐effective DNA barcoding

-DNA barcodes are useful for species discovery and species identification, but obtaining barcodes currently requires a well-equipped molecular laboratory, is time-consuming, and/or expensive.
-We here address these issues by developing a barcoding pipeline for Oxford Nanopore MinION and demonstrate that one flowcell can generate barcodes for ~500 specimens despite high base-call error rates of MinION.
-The pipeline overcomes the errors by first summarizing all reads for the same tagged amplicon as a consensus barcode.
-These barcodes are overall mismatch-free but retain indel errors that are concentrated in homopolymeric regions.
-We thus complement the barcode caller with an optional error correction pipeline that uses conserved amino-acid motifs from publicly available barcodes to correct the indel errors.
-The effectiveness of this pipeline is documented by analysing reads from three MinION runs that represent three different stages of MinION development.
-They generated data for (1) 511 specimens of a mixed Diptera sample, (2) 575 specimens of ants, and (3) 50 specimens of Chironomidae.
-The run based on the latest chemistry yielded MinION barcodes for 490 specimens which were assessed against reference Sanger barcodes (N=471).
-Overall, the MinION barcodes have an accuracy of 99.3%-100% and the number of ambiguities ranges from <0.01-1.5% depending on which correction pipeline is used.
-We demonstrate that it requires only 2 hours of sequencing to gather all information that is needed for obtaining reliable barcodes for most specimens (>90%).
-We estimate that up to 1000 barcodes can be generated in one flowcell and that the cost of a MinION barcode can be <USD 2.
+DNA barcodes are useful for species discovery and species identification, but obtaining barcodes currently requires a well‐equipped molecular laboratory and is time‐consuming, and/or expensive.
+We here address these issues by developing a barcoding pipeline for Oxford Nanopore MinION™ and demonstrating that one flow cell can generate barcodes for ~500 specimens despite the high basecall error rates of MinION™ reads.
+The pipeline overcomes these errors by first summarizing all reads for the same tagged amplicon as a consensus barcode.
+Consensus barcodes are overall mismatch‐free but retain indel errors that are concentrated in homopolymeric regions.
+They are addressed with an optional error correction pipeline that is based on conserved amino acid motifs from publicly available barcodes.
+The effectiveness of this pipeline is documented by analysing reads from three MinION™ runs that represent three different stages of MinION™ development.
+They generated data for (i) 511 specimens of a mixed Diptera sample, (ii) 575 specimens of ants and (iii) 50 specimens of Chironomidae.
+The run based on the latest chemistry yielded MinION™ barcodes for 490 of the 511 specimens which were assessed against reference Sanger barcodes (N = 471).
+Overall, the MinION™ barcodes have an accuracy of 99.3%–100% with the number of ambiguous bases after correction ranging from <0.01% to 1.5% depending on which correction pipeline is used.
+We demonstrate that it requires ~2 hr of sequencing to gather all information needed for obtaining reliable barcodes for most specimens (>90%).
+We estimate that up to 1,000 barcodes can be generated in one flow cell and that the cost per barcode can be <USD 2.